4. Image Operation

-4.1 Why does multiple rotating or deskewing distort the scan?add section
+4.1 Why does multiple rotating or deskewing distort the scan?

 When rotating or straightening an image, BCS-2 changes the position of the pixels within the image.
 This is done either on the basis of a specified or an automatically calculated angle.
 The software first tries to determine the best way to improve the image.
 The correction angle is also calculated for automatic straightening.
 Once the method and angle are determined, BCS-2 deskwes the image.